Virginia Military Institute -- Cadet life -- 1861-1865

 Scope and Contents

-The collection consists of a one volume notebook-diary kept
+This collection consists of a one volume diary and notebook kept

 Francis S. Johnson letter of recommendation